stevehetz/project-pulse/README.md

 # Vercel Hosting

 1. Create a .env.dev file with the DATABASE_URL pointing to the postgres server.
-    1. This is used for setting up the postgres database in vercel.
+    1. This is used for db deployment to vercel
+2. Add env vars from .env.dev to the vercel under settings section